junghyey/grinnell-elephant/written_reports/sprint_journal.md

 ### Questions for testers

+### Usability
+1. Is it clear how you would set a wellness reminder?
+If not, what confused you?
-1. Are there any designs that are non-intuitive or confusing?
+2. Are there any designs that are non-intuitive or confusing?
 If yes, what are them, and how do you think we can improve?

+### Emotional Engagment:
+1. Did any particular feature or aspect of the interface stand out as especially enjoyable or frustrating?

+### Potential Usage
+1. What would motivate you to continue using this app over time?
-2. Are there any additional functions you would like to see in the app?
+2. Are there any barriers that might stop you from adopting this app?
 3. As a potential user, what functions of the app would make you interested in using it?

-4. Is it clear how you would set a wellness reminder?
-If not, what confused you?
-(Usability)
-5. What would motivate you to continue using this app over time? (potential usage)
+### Suggestions
+1. Are there any additional functions you would like to see in the app?

+### Comparison
-6. Would you prefer a simpler or more feature-rich experience?
-Why? (comparing with other products)
+1. Would you prefer a simpler or more feature-rich experience?
+Why?

+### Accesibility
+1. Are there any features that could be important to some people (for accessibility ex)

 ### Review 1